Thomas More: Early life

-Born on Milk Street in the City of London, on 7 February 1478, Thomas More was the son of Sir John More, a successful lawyer and later a judge, and his wife Agnes (née Graunger).
+Born in the City of London, on 7 February 1478, Thomas More was the son of Sir John More (a successful lawyer and later a judge) and his wife Agnes (née Graunger).
+John More lived most of his life in Milk Street, London and, from this, many biographers (starting in the seventeenth century with More's great-grandson Cresacre More (1572–1649), the youngest son and eventual heir of Thomas More II) have asserted, without confirmation, that this was the place of Thomas More's birth.
+No contemporary biographer recorded this.
 He was the second of six children.
 More was educated at St. Anthony's School, then considered one of London's best schools.
 From 1490 to 1492, More served John Morton, the Archbishop of Canterbury and Lord Chancellor of England, as a household page.

 Morton enthusiastically supported the "New Learning" (scholarship which was later known as "humanism" or "London humanism"), and thought highly of the young More.
-Believing that More had great potential, Morton nominated him for a place at the University of Oxford (either in St. Mary Hall or Canterbury College, both now gone).
+Believing that More had great potential, Morton nominated him for a place at the University of Oxford, either in St. Mary Hall or Canterbury College, both now defunct.

-More began his studies at Oxford in 1492, and received a classical education.
-Studying under Thomas Linacre and William Grocyn, he became proficient in both Latin and Greek.
+More began his studies at Oxford in 1492.
+He received a classical education studying under Thomas Linacre and William Grocyn, and he became proficient in both Latin and Greek.
 More left Oxford after only two years—at his father's insistence—to begin legal training in London at New Inn, one of the Inns of Chancery.
-In 1496, More became a student at Lincoln's Inn, one of the Inns of Court, where he remained until 1502, when he was called to the Bar.
+In 1496, More became a student at Lincoln's Inn, one of the Inns of Court, where he remained until 1502, when he was called to the bar.

+A noted linguist, More could speak and banter in Latin with the same facility as in English, and had competency in Greek and several other languages.
+He wrote and translated poetry.
+He was particularly influenced by Pico della Mirandola and translated the Life of Pico into English.